Easy Access, Greater Health

 Mental Health First Aid is an eight-hour certification training program that teaches participants how to react and respond with appropriate care in situations where someone is experiencing a mental health crisis.
 Mental Health First Aid is for individuals or community groups interested in building a broader knowledge of mental disorders and learning the tools needed to help others.

 The Mental Health Center currently offers four course types.
-Learn more about each one: Mental Health First Aid for Adults; Youth Mental Health First Aid; Mental Health First Aid for Veterans; and Mental Health First Aid in Higher Education.
+Learn more about each one: Mental Health First Aid for Adults; Youth Mental Health First Aid; Mental Health First Aid for Veterans; Mental Health First Aid in Higher Education,and Mental Health First Aid for Older Adults.

 Click here to learn of upcoming Mental Health First Aid course offerings.